 Whitty, S. Jonathan (2010) 21st century project management: open source body of knowledge.
-In: PMOz 2010 Incorporating the PMI Australia National Conference: Building on the Global Recovery, 23-26 Aug 2010, Brisbane, Australia.
+In: 7th Annual Project Management Australia Conference (PMOz 2010): Building on the Global Recovery, 23-26 Aug 2010, Brisbane, Australia.

 By considering the literature relating to the application of evolutionary principles to the practices and artefacts of modern project management, this paper sets out an argument for an open source body of knowledge for project management.

 Practitioners and academics alike are challenged to rebuild and develop their profession by rethinking project management in the light of evolution.
 Whilst acknowledging that we in the Western corporate environment are inextricable from the project management practices